Funding supports under Budget 2014

-Budget 2013 includes $1.4 billion over the next three years for capital projects, including over $500 million to support the Premier’s commitment to build an additional 50 new schools and modernize 70 existing schools.
+- $345 million in funding to support the Premier’s commitment to build an additional 50 new schools and 70 modernizations.

-(*The IMR program funds school renovation and/or upgrade projects valued up to $1 million: More information of IMR funding can be found in the Schools Capital Manual
+(*The IMR program funds school renovation and/or upgrade projects valued up to $1 million.
+More information of IMR funding can be found in the School Capital Manual.)

 For More Information